dunamismax/c-monolith/README.md

 - **C11 Standard** with ARM64-specific optimizations
 - **Clang Compiler** for Apple Silicon and cross-platform compatibility
-- **GitHub Actions CI/CD** with comprehensive testing and security scanning
+- **Comprehensive Testing** with automated test suite and security scanning
 - **Static Analysis** with clang-tidy and AddressSanitizer
 - **Cross-Platform Support** for macOS and Linux